-Group Hospital-Surgical-Major Medical Insurance Sample Clauses
+Group Hospital, Surgical, Major Medical Insurance Sample Clauses

 AutoNDA by SimpleDocs

-Group Hospital-Surgical-Major Medical Insurance.
+Group Hospital, Surgical, Major Medical Insurance.
 The Board shall provide group hospitalization and major medical insurance and shall pay the full cost of individual coverage for all full-time teachers.
 Beginning July 1, 2006, the District will implement the Pickaway-Xxxx Consortium Plan 3-C. The Board shall contribute for those unit members enrolling in the dependent coverage eighty percent (80%) of the dependent coverage cost.
 The Board shall contribute for those unit members enrolling in the single coverage ninety-two percent (92%) of the single coverage cost.
 All employed couples will pay ten percent (10%) of the single coverage premium, to be deducted from the most senior spouse’s paycheck.
-Payment in-Lieu-of Insurance Each member of the bargaining unit who waives health insurance coverage by the Circleville City Schools shall be eligible for and receive fifteen hundred dollars ($1,500) each year.
+Each member of the bargaining unit who waives health insurance coverage by the Circleville City Schools shall be eligible for and receive fifteen hundred dollars ($1,500) each year.
 Requests for payment, in-lieu of participation, shall be submitted by employees to the Treasurer by the 15th of June.
 Payments will be made August 15 with the regular paycheck.

-Related to Group Hospital-Surgical-Major Medical Insurance
+Related to Group Hospital, Surgical, Major Medical Insurance

 • Basic Medical Insurance All regular Employees may choose to be covered by the medical plan for which the British Columbia Medical Plan is the licensed carrier.
 Benefits and premiums shall be in accordance with the existing policy of the plan.
 The Employer will pay one hundred percent (100%) of the regular premium.